Top Gear challenges: Secondhand convertibles for less than £600

 The presenters are told to buy secondhand convertibles for less than £600 - the average cost of summer holiday in the UK.
-Paddy: 1996 Ford Escort Cabriolet (£500), Chris: 1998 Mercedes-Benz SLK (£600), Freddie: 1991 Chrysler LeBaron (£450).
+McGuinness: 1996 Ford Escort Cabriolet (£500), Harris: 1998 Mercedes-Benz SLK (£600), Flintoff: 1991 Chrysler LeBaron (£450).
 They were told to report to Bognor Regis before heading for Essex.
-Freddie discovered that his Chrysler had no power steering.
+Flintoff discovered that his Chrysler had no power steering.

 Their first stop was at Thruxton Circuit for their first challenge: driving around the track against "summer holiday traffic" before they were overtaken by The Stig in a Mustang convertible.
-Freddie immediately retired due to a puncture, while Paddy survived longer but was overtaken by The Stig.
-Chris nearly made it to the finish line.
+Flintoff immediately retired due to a puncture, while McGuinness survived longer but was overtaken by The Stig.
+Harris nearly made it to the finish line.

 They drove 20 miles to a motocross track for a timed lap challenge while their cars were rigged with "low friction, synthetic sweat substitute" to simulate moist conditions caused by sweating.
-Paddy, who went first, covered only 42 yards before crashing.
-Chris finished a full lap in 1 minute and 45 seconds, while Freddie completed the course in 1 minute and 48 seconds.
-Paddy restarted and finished in 1 minute, 36 seconds.
+McGuinness, who went first, covered only 42 yards before crashing.
+Harris finished a full lap in 1 minute and 45 seconds, while Flintoff completed the course in 1 minute and 48 seconds.
+McGuinness restarted and finished in 1 minute, 36 seconds.

-Afterwards, Freddie's Chrysler suffered from overheating, forcing Paddy to tow him to a driving range.
+Afterwards, Flintoff's Chrysler suffered from overheating, forcing McGuinness to tow him to a driving range.
 There, the presenters were faced with a test of "agility": driving around the range and catching as many golf balls as possible in two minutes.
-Freddie went first, where his Chrysler caught 9 golf balls.
-Paddy was next, landing 38 golf balls.
-Lastly, it was Chris' turn, snatching 16 golf balls.
+Flintoff went first, where his Chrysler caught 9 golf balls.
+McGuinness was next, landing 38 golf balls.
+Lastly, it was Harris' turn, snatching 16 golf balls.